Title

 Philippine Jurisprudence case explores the implementation of the Community-Based Forest Management Strategy (CBFMS) through DENR Administrative Order No. 29-96, focusing on the participation of People's Organizations (POs) and the stages of CBFMP implementation, with an emphasis on sustainable resource use and economic viability.

-The policy of the State is to protect and advance the right to a healthful environment, improve socio-economic conditions through social justice and sustainable development of forest lands, and respect the rights of indigenous peoples to their ancestral domains, while promoting community participation and security of tenure.
+The policy is to: (a) protect and advance the right of Filipinos to a healthful environment; (b) improve socio-economic conditions through social justice, equitable access, and sustainable development of forest land resources; and (c) respect Indigenous Peoples’ rights to ancestral domains by considering their customs, traditions, and beliefs—using active and transparent community participation and security of tenure as key strategies.

 Analyze Cases Smarter, Faster